radosz99/Java-AdvancedTechniques/README.md

 [cw6](#cw6) - 5.0 - Desktop application for managing bike trips.
 Using JDBC, MySQL and JAXB
 [cw7](#cw7) - 4.5 - Simulation of ring network by using SOAP technology and TCP/IP Sockets
 [cw8](#cw8) - 4.5 - Java Security app - policytool, Cipher, digital signature etc.
-[cw9](#cw9) - ? - Swing application deployed by using JavaWS, JNLP and Apache Tomcat
+[cw9](#cw9) - 5.0 - Desktop application deployed by using JavaWS, JNLP and Apache Tomcat for playing in 5,5,4-game

 <a name="pre"></a>
 # Prerequisites